gdsp/gdsp/README.markdown

 `gdsp/settings_prod.py`.
 In production, this file needs to be present and the environment variable `DJANGO_PRODUCTION` needs to be set.

+## Updating the application in production

+Updating the running application is a simple matter of following these steps from the root directory of the project:

+1. Fetch the updated code:

+        git pull origin master

+2. If you have added any Python packages (third party applications or libraries), these need to be installed.
+Assuming that you've added these packages to either `requirements.txt` or `requirements_prod.txt`, that you are using `virtualenv` and that the `virtualenv` environment is kept in a directory `.virtualenv` in your project root, this is achieved like so:

+        # Enter virtualenv; this assumes you are running bash.
+        source .virtualenv/bin/activate

+        # Install the packages. requirements_prod.txt includes all of
+        # requirements.txt, so packages listed there will also be installed.
+        pip install -r requirements_prod.txt

+        # Leave virtualenv (if you want to).
+        deactivate

+3. If you have added any static files (CSS, JavaScript, images etc.), you need to collect these into the directory whence static files are served:

+        # Enter virtualenv if you haven't already.
+        source .virtualenv/bin/activate

+        ./manage.py collectstatic

+4. If you have made any changes to the database schema, i.e. you have added South migrations, you need to run these migrations:

+        # Enter virtualenv if you haven't already.
+        source .virtualenv/bin/activate

+        ./manage.py migrate

+5. Now restart the application.
+Assuming you are running Apache with mod\_wsgi in daemon mode, simply `touch` the WSGI application script:

+        touch gdsp/wsgi.py

 [south]: http://south.aeracode.org/ "South migration tool"
 [sass]: http://sass-lang.com/ "SASS stylesheet language"
 [compass]: http://compass-style.org/ "Compass framework"